-In the fall of 2016, the Tennessee Department of Education began reporting ACT results based on the highest composite score for each student earning a regular diploma.
-Based on this new methodology, the district’s graduating class of 2016 posted an ACT composite score of 24.6, outperforming the state average of 19.9.
+Updated for 2017: The Tennessee Department of Education reports ACT results based on the highest composite score for each student earning a regular diploma.
+Based on this methodology, the district’s graduating class of 2017 posted an ACT composite score of 25.2, outperforming the state average of 20.1.

 There are several references to “value-added growth” on this report card.
 Instead of measuring proficiency on state assessments, the Tennessee Value-Added Assessment System (TVAAS) uses statistical models to measure student growth by comparing one student’s performance with many other similar students on the same assessment.